hasanlatif/Snapchat-like-Filters-python/README.md

 # Snapchat-like-Filters-python

-* This complete project is in public domain.Use this code in your project,work,apps as you wish.
+* This complete project is in public domain.Use this code in your project,work and in apps as you wish.

 Dependancies
 ============